Calculating and Displaying US Grade Scale Tickets

 Reports

-There are 2 Assembly Sheet reports to obtain the average of a Grade on all Scale Tickets.
-At Grain / Grain Reports / Assembly Sheets / Assembly the OS Grade Summary report displays the quantity of all Scale Tickets in the facility stored under Open Storage.
+There are two Assembly Sheet reports to obtain the average of a Grade on all Scale Tickets.
+At Grain / Grain Reports / Assembly Sheets / Assembly, the Assembly OS Grade Summary report displays the quantity of all Scale Tickets in the facility stored under Open Storage.

-At Grain / Grain Reports / Assembly Sheets / Assembly Sheet the Scale Tickets Report uses Form 1 or 2.
+At Grain / Grain Reports / Assembly Sheets, the Assembly Sheet with Scale Tickets report uses Form 1 or 2.
 With the option to Print Assembly Overall Grade Factors checked, an average of all tickets on the selected Assembly Sheet(s) display.

 Setting up Preprinted Warehouse Receipts

-Agvance calculates the U. S. Grades for Warehouse Receipts by using the same Grades setup found at Commodity setup that is currently used to calculate U.S. Grade for Scale Tickets (this setup applies to all locations).
+Agvance calculates the U. S. Grades for Warehouse Receipts by using the same Grades setup found on the Commodity setup currently used to calculate U.S. Grade for Scale Tickets (this setup applies to all Locations).

-At Grain / Setup / Preferences / General tab, click on Setup Preprinted WHR to view and edit the options available to print on the federally approved Warehouse Receipt.
+On the General tab at Grain / Setup / Preferences, select Setup Preprinted WHR to view and edit the options available to print on the federally approved Warehouse Receipt.